boiarchuk-m/Stroke-prediction/README.md

 ```

 Here is a url for this cloud service: https://mid-project-2gonzmac4a-uc.a.run.app/predict
-Also, you can use the file `request_cloud.py` that uses this link to make a request.
+You can use the file `request_cloud.py` to test cloud service work.